asyed9394/RideSharing_Data_Analysis/README.md

 - Determine affordability for under-served neighboorhoods

 The analysis includes :
-- Analysis of how weekly fare varies by city type during the first four months of 2019.
+- Analysis of how total weekly revenue (fare) varies by city type during the first four months of 2019.
 - Analysze different metrics by city type e.g Volume (Rides,drivers, fare,and averge fare by driver and ride)

 ## Resources